rohithaug/sepsis-prediction/README.md

 ## Thank you!

 I hope you found the project useful and interesting.
-This project was developed as part of the [MED 277 class](https://dbmi.ucsd.edu/education/courses/med277.html) offered at UCSD.
+This project was developed as part of the [MED 277 class](https://dbmi.ucsd.edu/education/courses/med277.html) offered by [Michael Hogarth, MD](https://www.hogarth.org/) and [Shamim Nemati, PhD](https://www.nematilab.info/people/shamim/index.html) at the University of California, San Diego.

 -- [Rohith S P](https://www.linkedin.com/in/rohithsp/)